 Kearra Amaya Gopee (they/them) is an anti-disciplinary visual artist from Carapichaima, Kairi (the larger of the twin-island nation known as Trinidad and Tobago), living on Lenape land (New York, NY).

 Using video, sculpture, sound, writing and other media, they identify both violence and time as primary conditions that undergird the anti-Black world in which they work: a world that they are intent on working against through myriad collective interventions.
 They render this violence elastic and atemporal--leaving ample room for the consideration and manipulation of its history, implications on the present and possible afterlives.
 In the spirit of maroonage, they have been developing an artist residency in Trinidad and Tobago titled a small place--after Jamaica Kincaid's book of the same name--due to begin in 2023.

-They hold a BFA in Photography and Imaging from New York University and are an alum of the Skowhegan School of Painting and Sculpture.
-Currently, they are a MFA candidate at University of California, Los Angeles.
+They hold a MFA from University of California, Los Angeles; BFA in Photography and Imaging from New York University, and are an alum of the Skowhegan School of Painting and Sculpture.
+Additionally, they are a regional proxy for Black Lunch Table and they obsess about artist residencies at asmall.place.
+If you are Black, feel free to reach out for the password to access a small place.